Dermot Bolger: Writings

 Night Shift (1985) is Bolger's first novel.
 The main protagonist is Donal, a young man from Finglas who works the night shift in a local factory.
 Donal's girlfriend, Elizabeth, is pregnant and they both live in a caravan at the foot of her parents' garden.
 Needless to say, her parents are hardly thrilled at the situation and Donal works hard to improve the life he shares with Elizabeth.

 The Journey Home (1990) was originally published by Penguin and was a controversial Irish bestseller.
 It was later re-issued by Flamingo/HarperCollins.
 18 years after its publication, it was published in the United States by the University of Texas Press and received the lead front cover review on the New York Times Book Review section.
 The Irish Times said of it: "All 1990s life is there – drink, drugs, political corruption – all the words which have been repeated so often now that they have lost their power to shock.
 Here, they shock".

 The Family on Paradise Pier (2005) starts in a tranquil County Donegal village in 1915 and follows the journeys of one Irish family through the Irish War of Independence, the General Strike in Britain, 1930s Moscow, the Spanish Civil War, and on to Soviet gulags, Irish internment camps, and Blitz-era London.
 The Goold-Verschoyle children are born into a respected freethinking Protestant family in a Manor House alive with laughter, debate and fascinating guests.
 The world of picnics and childish infatuations is soon under threat as political changes within Ireland and the wider world encroach.
-This family saga is based on Based on real-life people, with the character of Brendan based on Brian Goold-Verschoyle who died in a Soviet gulag and Art is based on real-life Irish communist Neil Goold-Verschoyle.
+This family saga is based on real-life people, with the character of Brendan based on Brian Goold-Verschoyle who died in a Soviet gulag and Art is based on real-life Irish communist Neil Goold-Verschoyle.
 She is based on Sheila Fitzgerald (née Goold-Verschoyle; 1903–2000).
 The novel's origins are in tape recordings that the author made in her caravan in 1992.